home-docs/docusaurus/docs/home-lab/hardware/raspberry-pi-4-64.md

 ### Setting Up Basic Integrations
 Home Assistant will automatically discover some devices and services on your network.
 1.  **Review Discovered Devices**: On the "Integrations" page (usually the first page after setup, or navigate via `Configuration -> Devices & Services -> Integrations`), review any automatically discovered devices.
 2.  **Add Network Integration**: Ensure your network configuration is stable.
 For most users, DHCP is sufficient.
-If you need a static IP, you can configure it via the Home Assistant OS terminal or the Home Assistant Supervisor UI.
+If you need a static IP, you can configure it via the Home Assistant OS terminal or the Home Assistant Supervisor UI, and then make it static on the [Unifi Dream Machine](/docs/home-lab/hardware/unifi-dream-machine).
     * **Via Supervisor (Recommended)**: Go to `Supervisor -> System -> Host` and click on "IP Address".
 You can configure your network settings there.
 3.  **Add Initial Devices**: Start adding your smart home devices (e.g., smart lights, switches, sensors) by searching for their respective integrations in `Configuration -> Devices & Services -> Integrations -> Add Integration`.
 Follow the specific instructions for each device.